Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 **What's new for**:

 * **Axway Central CLI** (version 2.7.1):
-    * A developer on a team can access Environments and API Services owned by teams that the developer is a member of
+    * A developer on a team can access Environments and API services owned by teams that the developer is a member of
 * **Amplify Central WebUI**:
-    * Team ownership of Environments and API Services is now displayed on the WebUI
+    * Team ownership of Environments and API services is now displayed on the WebUI
     * Consumers from the same team are not able to manipulate/view subscriptions from other team members in the Unified Catalog
     * API Providers can now publish APIs to the Unified Catalog faster with the relaxed validation of API Specification files on the WebUI